marcg1968/react-ausgov-timeline/README.md

-# Timeline of which parties held power in Australian governments
+# Timeline of Prime Ministers which parties held power in Australian governments